jtmorris/Two-Axis-Camera-Tracking/README.md

 - OpenCV uses a strange scale variant of the HSV color space, different from other software scales I've encountered.
 Coupled with the BGR, rather than RGB color space, it took longer to determine suitable HSV color ranges for masking than I would have preferred because of the need to convert, transpose, and rectify scales and systems.
 While simple enough, it was the most annoying part of the project beyond VirtualBox.
    > "For HSV, Hue range is [0,179], Saturation range is [0,255] and Value range is [0,255].
 Different softwares use different scales.
 So if you are comparing OpenCV values with them, you need to normalize these ranges."
    > \- [OpenCV Docs](https://docs.opencv.org/3.2.0/df/d9d/tutorial_py_colorspaces.html)
 - I learned about myself that I don't have much desire for pink objects laying about in my space.
-Made for convenient object detection with a pink Post-It.
+This aversion of pink made for convenient object detection with a pink Post-It.